 2.1 LOCAL CONTEXT

->

->

-- > the nearby area:

-2. UNDERSTANDING OF THE SITE AND MASTER PLAN 78 MIDDLEBOROUGH ROAD - BURWOOD EAST The site is surrounded by existing residential neighbourhoods and is essentially an urban infill development project.
-There is some topographical relief in the area, and this accentuates the treed residential character of the surrounding area.
-There are also a number of remnant water way reserves nearby, though there are no continuous open space connections to these.
-Access to Gardiners Creek / Roberts Ave, Wurundjeri Walk (Fulton Reserve, Orchard Grove Reserve and Mirrabooka Reserve) and Bonview Crescent is along local access streets.
-There are a number of active recreational reserves in + Fulton Reserve is 800m (10 minutes' walk) along Richmond Street, and this provides access to Mirrabooka Reserve through Orchard Grove Reserve.
-These three reserves are collectively known as Wurundjeri Walk.
-Eley Park is 800m (10 minutes' walk) along Eley Road Bennettswood Oval along Gardiners Creek Reserve (25 minutes walk)
+- The site is surrounded by existing residential neighbourhoods and is essentially an urban infill development project.
+There is some topographical relief in the area, and this accentuates the treed residential character of the surrounding area. - > There are also a number of remnant water way reserves nearby, though there are no continuous open space connections to these.
+Access to Gardiners Creek / Roberts Ave, Wurundjeri Walk (Fulton Reserve, Orchard Grove Reserve and Mirrabooka Reserve) and Bonview Crescent is along local access streets. - > There are a number of active recreational reserves in the nearby area: - + Fulton Reserve is 800m (10 minutes' walk) along Richmond Street, and this provides access to Mirrabooka Reserve through Orchard Grove Reserve.
+These three reserves are collectively known as Wurundjeri Walk. - Eley Park is 800m (10 minutes' walk) along Eley Road - Bennettswood Oval along Gardiners Creek Reserve (25 minutes walk)